acalpixca/UdemyJSReactCourse/07-Web Application Building.md

 }
 ```
+* To add watch functionality, you need to install stuff: npm install grunt-contrib-watch
+* To add uglify functionality, idem npm install grunt-contrib-uglify

 And now for a complete Grunt example: folder "givenfile".
 Modify the Gruntfile.js so that you can use babel to transpile ES6+ to classic JavaScript.
 https://github.com/babel/grunt-babel